Class UnpackrStream

 Optional data to write.
 For streams not operating in object mode,

-must be a {string}, {Buffer}, {TypedArray} or {DataView}.
-For object mode streams,chunk
+chunkmust be a {string}, {Buffer}, {TypedArray} or {DataView}.
+For object mode streams,chunkmay be any JavaScript value other thannull. - encoding: BufferEncoding

 Returns this